Early Childhood and Family Studies

-The Early Childhood and Family Studies Program will provide the community a comprehensive early childhood program responsive to cultural, ethnic, socio-economic diversity, rich in current and innovative ideas and nurturing authentic learning and hands-on experiences.
+The Early Childhood and Family Studies Program will provide the community with a comprehensive early childhood program responsive to cultural, ethnic, socio-economic diversity, rich in current and innovative ideas and nurturing authentic learning and hands-on experiences.

 What will I learn?

-Students willl explore how children develop from birth to age 8 in all areas of development: physical, socio-emotional, language and cognitive.
+Students will explore how children develop from birth to age 8 in all areas of development: physical, socio-emotional, language and cognitive.
 The result is individuals well prepared for a variety of job opportunities in the rapidly changing early care and education profession.

 What can I do with this course of study?

-AAS Degree: Para-Teacher Aide, Assistant Preschool Teacher, Early Childhood Teacher, Private sector Preschool Teacher and Child Care Director
+AAS Degree: Para-Teacher Aide, Assistant Preschool Teacher, Early Childhood Teacher, Private sector Preschool Teacher, and Child Care Director

 Level II Certificate: Assistant Head Start Teacher, Assistant Child Development Specialist, Child Care Teacher, Day Care Home Provider, Family Worker/Assistant, School-age After-School Provider, Nanny